 Understand as to how should you structure your project directory and understand which files are meant for which purpose

-Now that you’ve setup flutter, another step in this Flutter Tutorial is to do what all developers do!
+Now that you’ve setup flutter, another step in this Flutter Tutorial for beginners is to do what all developers do!
 Use other’s code 😆 — what I meant is to set up the package file: pubspec, written in YAML

 Remember — Everything’s a widget in Flutter